Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Abstract

 \section{Abstract}

-The Columbia Stellarator eXperiment (CSX) is an upgrade of the Columbia Non-neutral Torus (CNT) that aims to demonstrate a university-scale, quasi-axisymmetric stellarator using high-temperature superconducting (HTS) technology at an on-axis magnetic field target of 0.5 T. Due to the strain sensitivity of ReBCO (Rare-earth Barium Copper Oxides), adapting it to non-planar stellarator geometries requires new winding, structural, and cooling strategies.
+The Columbia Stellarator eXperiment (CSX) is an upgrade of the Columbia Non-neutral Torus (CNT) that aims to demonstrate a university-scale, quasi-axisymmetric stellarator using high-temperature superconducting (HTS) technology at an on-axis magnetic field target of 0.5 T. Due to the strain sensitivity of ReBCO, adapting it to non-planar geometries requires new winding, structural, and cooling strategies.
 We report on the results of a staged prototype program (P1, P2, P3) employing 3D-printed, sectional aluminum coil frames with winding channels, gimballed constant-tension winding mechanics, and solder potting for radial current redistribution and passive quench mitigation.
-The first prototype, P1 (planar elliptical, double‑pancake) tested additive manufacture, sectional joining and baseline winding, achieving predicted fields at 77 K. P2 (non‑planar, higher strain) was wound to 42 turns, energized at 30–40 K to produce expected magnetic fields, and studied thermal gradients and resistance at up to 4.5 kAt.
-Design evolution in P3 introduces concave geometry with dual double-pancakes, 200 turns, and approaches the 70 kAt target at 20 K. In parallel, sub‑$\mu \Omega$ lap joints have been developed.
+The first prototype, P1 (planar elliptical, double‑pancake) tested additive manufacture, sectional joining and baseline winding, achieving predicted fields at 77 K. P2 (non‑planar, higher strain) was wound to 42 turns, energized at 30–40 K to produce expected magnetic fields, and studied thermal gradients and resistance at up to 110 A (4.5 kAt).
+Design evolution in P3 introduces concave geometry with dual double-pancakes and 200 turns, and has been commissioned at 20 K, with high-field characterization ongoing.
+In parallel, sub‑$\mu \Omega$ lap joints have been developed.
 Together, these results de‑risk manufacturing, cooling interfaces, quench management, and diagnostics, paving the way for full‑size non‑planar HTS stellarator coils for CSX.